Watching the boats pass through the Ballard Locks. Credit: Natasha Dillinger

 Picnic in the park

-During a normal summer, visitors to the locks can enjoy Sunday afternoon concerts on the grass of the Carl S. English Jr. Botanical Garden, part of the grounds.
-Sadly, the 2021 concert season isn’t taking place, but the gardens are still lush and green — a huge contrast to our lawn, which the heat waves have dried to a crisp.
 I like to let my young kids run through the grass (watch out for goose poop, though) and relax on a picnic blanket with some snacks for grazing.
-(Don't miss the house hidden right in the middle of the garden!)
+Don’t miss the house hidden right in the middle of the gardens!

-We visited on a weekday recently as I tried to salvage the afternoon chaos after my 2-year-old took only a short nap.
-If I’d brought a stroller, we could have attempted an extra rest period by walking along the lovely shaded garden paths.
+On our weekday afternoon visit, I was trying to salvage the afternoon chaos after my then-2-year-old had taken only a mini nap.
+If I’d brought along a stroller, we could have attempted an extra rest period by walking along the lovely shaded garden paths.
 There are low inclines and ramps everywhere here — perfect for strollers and toddlers, or for visitors using mobility devices.

 Supplement a visit with some online research

-The U.S. Army Corps of Engineers’ construction of the Lake Washington Ship Canal (which culminates in the locks) lowered Lake Washington by 9 feet in order to reduce seasonal flooding and facilitate large-ship transport of coal and timber.
+The U.S. Army Corps of Engineers’ construction of the Lake Washington Ship Canal (which culminates in the locks) lowered the water level of Lake Washington by nine feet.
+This was meant to reduce seasonal flooding and facilitate large-ship transport of coal and timber.

 While the locks support local industries ranging from fishing to tourism, they aren’t without side effects common to human interventions in nature.
 In particular, permanent waterway alterations eliminated some wetland habitats, displaced Native people and cut off salmon runs.
 Salmon are an important traditional food source for tribes such as the Muckleshoot, Suquamish and Duwamish, as well as our resident orcas.